Sidney Lumet: Early career

-Lumet began his career as a director with Off-Broadway productions and then evolved into a highly respected TV director.
-After working off-Broadway and in summer stock, he began directing television in 1950, after working as an assistant to friend and then-director Yul Brynner.
+Lumet began his directorial career with Off-Broadway productions and evolved into a highly efficient television director.
+He began directing television in 1950 after working as an assistant to friend and then-director Yul Brynner.
 He soon developed a "lightning quick" method for shooting due to the high turnover required by television.
-As a result, while working for CBS he directed hundreds of episodes of Danger (1950–55), Mama (1949–57), and You Are There (1953–57), a weekly series which featured Walter Cronkite in one of his early television appearances.
-Lumet chose Cronkite for the role of anchorman "because the premise of the show was so silly, was so outrageous, that we needed somebody with the most American, homespun, warm ease about him", Lumet said.
+As a result, while working for CBS, he directed hundreds of episodes of Danger (1950–1955), Mama (1949–1957) and You Are There (1953–1957), the latter a weekly series that featured Walter Cronkite in one of his early television appearances.
+Lumet chose Cronkite for the role of anchorman "because the premise of the show was so silly, was so outrageous, that we needed somebody with the most American, homespun, warm ease about him", he said.

-He also directed original plays for Playhouse 90, Kraft Television Theatre and Studio One, directing around 200 episodes, which established him as "one of the most prolific and respected directors in the business", according to Turner Classic Movies.
+He also directed original plays for Playhouse 90, Kraft Television Theatre and Studio One, directing approximately 200 episodes, which established him as "one of the most prolific and respected directors in the business", according to Turner Classic Movies.
 His ability to work quickly while shooting carried over to his film career.
-Because the quality of many of the television dramas was so impressive, several of them were later adapted as motion pictures.
+Because the quality of many television dramas was so impressive, several of them were later adapted as motion pictures.

-His first movie, 12 Angry Men (1957), based on a CBS live play, was an auspicious beginning for Lumet.
+His first movie, 12 Angry Men (1957), a courtroom drama centered on a tense jury deliberation that was based on a CBS live play, was an auspicious beginning for Lumet.
 It was a critical success and established him as a director skilled at adapting properties from other mediums to motion pictures.
 Fully half of Lumet's complement of films originated in the theater.